Traveler story: Laying eyes on Uluru in Australia’s Outback

-Go Ahead travelers Jerry and Frances spent three weeks exploring the spellbinding scenery and dynamic cities on our Australia and New Zealand tour this past spring.
-While they took in many incredible sites, find which few stood out from the pack for these two experienced travelers.
+Go Ahead travelers Jerry and Frances spent three weeks exploring the spellbinding scenery and dynamic cities on our Australia & New Zealand tour.
+Read on to find out which iconic site stood out most for these two experienced travelers.

 We covered so much ground in these two incredible countries, and this trip served up a banquet for the senses.
 While the cities were beautiful with so much to offer, and we loved the gracious dinner at a local family’s home in Christchurch, New Zealand, the natural landscapes are unlike anything else in the world.
 The most striking sight to behold?
 Ancient Uluru in the heart of the Outback.